dr-yst/org-x/README.md

 ![screen-shot](./dev-docs/ss.png "screen shot")

-Org-X is a cross-platform desktop application built with Tauri and Svelte to view Org-mode files in a modern, Notion-like interface.
+Org-X is a cross-platform desktop application built with Tauri and Svelte to view Org-mode files in a modern, interface.
 It aims to manage text-based Org-mode files with a visually rich and keyboard-centric experience.

 ## ✨ Key Features